What Covid-security measures are in place at the Language Centre?

 Are the course fees subsidised?

-In 2018-19 the Language Centre will receive a grant of just under 40% of its running costs from the University, which is the overall subsidy of the service.
+In 2021-22 the Language Centre will receive a grant of around 35% of its running costs from the University, which is the overall subsidy of the service.
 The Language Centre needs to raise the rest of its running costs from course fees (plus some premises rental income in the summer vacation).
 The course fees are set at four price points, in ascending price order, from the lowest prices for students, through staff, to related persons, and finally members of the general public.
 For term-time Academic English courses students’ college or department also make a significant contribution to the cost of the course so that we can limit the fees we charge to learners (see above).

 What is the fee for Visiting and Recognised Students?